CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 **Sauce**

 These are rough estimates.
 Please use your own tastebuds to make adjustments.
 However, do not deviate from my hot sauce recommendation.
-Tabasco, Louisiana, and Siracha are NOT acceptable substitutes.
+Tabasco, Louisiana, and Sriracha are NOT acceptable substitutes.
 - 3 Tbsp kewpie mayo
 - 1 1/2 Tbsp ketchup
 - 1 1/2 Tbsp Cholula Chili Garlic Hot Sauce.